 3. Carpet freshener

 Have a squeaky floor or obnoxious step?
 Dust the offending area with cornstarch, allowing it to penetrate the cracks.
 You should notice a significant improvement!
+If further floor repair is needed, find a reliable flooring contractor.

 5. Silver polish